vatsaldutt/CRYSTAL-legacy/README.md

 ![Overview](assets/UI.png)

+### Architecture (Legacy / Monolithic Design)

+CRYSTAL0 was implemented as a single, monolithic Python script combining:

+* UI logic (Tkinter)
+* Speech recognition and synthesis
+* Translation pipeline
+* Intent classification (Keras + NLTK)
+* Action execution (web, email, system tasks)

+While this structure was not modular or scalable, it enabled rapid experimentation and served as a critical learning phase before later architectural refactors in subsequent CRYSTAL versions.

 ### Key Contributions Beyond the Tutorial

 While the ML logic followed a tutorial, several major features were independently designed and implemented: